What is a cholecystectomy?

 the form carefully and ask questions if anything is not clear.

-- Your provider will ask questions about your past health.
-He or she may also give you
+Your healthcare provider will ask questions about your past health.
+They may also

 You may also need blood tests and other diagnostic tests.